Top-Speed Showdown: The Fastest Coaster in Each State (2026)

 The lone coaster in the state, Runaway Train at Super Slide Amusement Park, automatically holds the fastest title.
 This family-friendly ride might not break any records, but it earns its place as North Dakota’s speed champ.

-Ohio: Top Thrill Dragster
+Ohio: Top Thrill 2

 Top Speed: 120 mph

-Cedar Point is famous for its record-breaking coasters, and Top Thrill Dragster is no exception.
+Cedar Point is famous for its record-breaking coasters, and Top Thrill 2 is no exception.
 This strata coaster launches riders at an incredible 120 mph in just seconds.
 It’s an unforgettable experience, only for the brave!

 Oklahoma: Silver Bullet